 The ID\Card Holder has to keep his or her verification values of eID-PIN and eID-PUK secret.
 The ID\Card Holder may reveal, if necessary, his or her verification values of CAN and MRZ to an authorized person or device who definitely act according to respective regulations and are trustworthy.
+This isometage application (a): oBecapart, eID

-This item also partially covers OE.
-Signatory from table below for the eSign application.
+This item also partially covers OE.Signatory from table below for the eSign application.